Snackels/NEAB/README.md

 ## LEGO Technic Parts
 ### Differential
-This differencial comes with a 28 teeth double bevel gear, it's identical to the one we use with our motor.
-Inside, it's featuring with 5 small gears inside to allows the wheel on the other side rotate freely.
-This part ensures that the wheel would rotate at the same speed even in the turn.
+This differential includes a 28-tooth double bevel gear, identical to the one used with our motor.
+Inside, it contains five small gears that allow the opposite wheel to rotate freely.
+This mechanism ensures that both wheels rotate at the correct speed, even when the robot is turning.

 ### Gear
-We selected a 28 tooth double bevel gear to avoid the robot from losing it's speed or torque.
-It's made of **ABS Plastic** giving it the durability.
+We selected a 28-tooth double bevel gear to prevent the robot from losing speed or torque.
+It is made of ABS plastic, providing durability, and matches the size of the differential.

+### Wheel: 43.2 * 22
+The wheel is a crucial component of our robot and comes in various sizes and shapes.
+We selected this size for its ability to maintain grip on the surface during high-speed turns.
+Its 43.2 diameter also makes the robot easy to control.

 ### Pin
+These pins are used to secure the servo to the robot.
+They act as a lock, ensuring the servo stays firmly in place.

 ### Axle
+Axles connect the wheels to the robot.
+We designed a 5.1 mm hole for the axle, allowing it to sit securely while still rotating freely.

-### Axle Connector
+### Half Bush
+This component creates space between the wheel and the robot, ensuring that the wheels can rotate freely without being obstructed during operation.

+## Additional
-## Screws
+### Screws
+Screws come in various sizes.
+We designed our robot primarily using M3 screws, as they are the most common for robotics.
+In some cases, such as mounting the Raspberry Pi or LiDAR, M2.5 screws are used.
-### M3 Screws
+#### M3 Screws

-### M2.5 Screws
+#### M2.5 Screws

+---

 ### PCB Support Post
+The support posts connect the first and second floors of the robot.
+They enhance stability, ensuring that the LiDAR and camera remain steady during operation.

 # Hardware Information
 ## Controller